Ron LeFlore: Playing career

 In 1981 he signed with the Chicago White Sox as a free agent, but he played in only a combined 173 games in his two years there.
-After failing to make the Chisox roster in the spring of 1983, he was released by the team on April 2 and he announced his retirement.
-Soon afterward, he revealed that he was actually four years older than he had previously admitted, possibly giving some explanation for his rapid decline with the White Sox.
+After failing to make the roster in the spring of 1983, he was released by the team on April 2 and he announced his retirement.
+Soon afterward, he revealed that he was actually four years older than he had previously admitted (i.e. being the age of 34 rather than 30), possibly giving some explanation for his rapid decline with the White Sox.

-As of the end of the 2011 season, LeFlore's 1976, 1978 and 1979 seasons were 10th, 6th and 3rd respectively on the Tigers' all-time single-season stolen base list and his 294 steals are 4th on the Tigers' career list.
+As of the end of the 2011 season, LeFlore's 1976, 1978 and 1979 seasons were tenth, sixth and third respectively on the Tigers' all-time single-season stolen base list and his 294 steals were fourth on the Tigers' career list.
 His 97 stolen bases for the Expos in 1980 are still a record for the Expos/Washington Nationals franchise.
-He also finished in the top ten in his league in triples, finishing as high as 3rd in 1980 with 11.
+He also finished in the top ten in his league in triples, finishing as high as third in 1980 with 11.
 Despite his speed and in contrast to his above-average hitting, he was never adept in the field.
 In his career, he finished in the top five outfielders in errors every year except 1979, leading the league in outfield errors in 1974, 1976, 1980 and 1982 (despite playing in only 91 games in '82).
 His worst moment in the field was when he misplayed a ball into a four-base error.
-Notoriously, on August 1, 1982 in a game against the Boston Red Sox, LeFlore was in center field when in the 6th inning Boston leadoff hitter, catcher Gary Allenson, hit a soft liner off Sox starter Jerry Koosman.
+Notoriously, on August 1, 1982, in a game against the Boston Red Sox, LeFlore was in center field when in the sixth inning Boston leadoff hitter, catcher Gary Allenson, hit a soft liner off White Sox starter Jerry Koosman.
 As he drifted back for the catch, the ball struck him on the forehead near the bill of his cap, took a wild bounce and rolled away.
 By the time anyone got to it, Allenson had crossed the plate with an unearned run.
 LeFlore also struck out frequently, finishing in the top ten in his league in strikeouts five times (and second in the American League in 1975 with 139).